 provide increasing income from the investment portfolio, without invading

-the S&P 500 stock index, Lehman Government/Corporate bond index, and
+S&P 500 stock index, Lehman Government/Corporate bond index, and the U.S.

-the U.S. Treasury Bills in similar proportion to the asset allocation
+Treasury Bills in similar proportion to the asset allocation policy of the

 meet or exceed the risk-free rate of return (as represented by the U.S.